Randall Einhorn

 Randall Einhorn (born December 7, 1963) is an American television cinematographer, director, and producer, best known for his work on The Office, Wilfred, It's Always Sunny in Philadelphia, Survivor, and Abbott Elementary.

 Early life and career

-Born in Cincinnati, Ohio, Einhorn attended Finneytown High School in 1982.
+Born in Cincinnati, Ohio, Einhorn grew up in Tarzana, CA, and attended William Howard Taft High School.
+He is the son of Television producer Lawrence Einhorn.

 He began his career in the late 1990s, working sporadically as director and cinematographer on several different projects, including Fear Factor, Eco-Challenge, and Survivor, for which he was nominated for two Emmy Awards.